 Get the best picture

 Apple TV 4K is designed to provide the best viewing experience based on the capabilities of your 4K TV.
-In some situations, you may experience issues or need to check your configuration manually.
-These issues may include:
+In some situations, you may experience issues or need to manually check your configuration.
+This could include:

-The image on your TV is tinted, the colour is too bright or it has intermittent or no video.
+TV image is tinted, color is too bright, or has intermittent or no video.

-You're seeing intermittent static, snow or sparkles on the screen.
+Intermittent static, snow, or sparkles on the screen.

-You're experiencing audio issues, such as audio drops, noise or audio/video that is out of sync.
+Audio issues, like audio drops, noise, or audio/video out of sync.

 If you have any of these issues, make sure that your Apple TV has the latest version of tvOS.
 Then follow the steps below.

-Make sure your TV supports HDR10, HDR10+ or Dolby Vision
+Make sure that your TV supports HDR10, HDR10+, or Dolby Vision

 Use the correct HDMI input and settings

-Depending on your TV, you may need to use a different HDMI input on your TV for high-quality 4K or HDR video.
+Depending on your TV, you may need to use a different HDMI input on your TV for high quality 4K or HDR video.
 For example, some TVs only support HDR on HDMI input 2 or HDMI input 3.
-Check the user manual for your TV to identify which inputs support 4K and HDR.
+Check your TV user guide to identify which inputs support 4K and HDR.

-In addition to using the correct HDMI input, you may need to enable HDR10, HDR10+ or Dolby Vision in the video or HDMI settings on your TV.
-In some cases, the setting may not refer directly to HDR10, HDR10+ or Dolby Vision.
-Examples include Ultra, Deep or Enhanced video or colour.
+In addition to using the correct HDMI input, you may need to enable HDR10, HDR10+, or Dolby Vision in the video or HDMI settings on your TV.
+In some cases, the setting may not refer directly to HDR10, HDR10+, or Dolby Vision.
+Examples include Ultra, Deep, or Enhanced video or color.

 Check your HDMI cable

-If there’s an issue with your HDMI cable, you may see a message on your TV that says your HDMI cable may be having trouble maintaining a stable connection.
-If your Apple TV 4K is connected to a 4K compatible TV, you can run a two-minute test to check your HDMI cable connection.
+If there's an issue with your HDMI cable, you might see a message on your TV that says that your HDMI cable might be having trouble maintaining a stable connection.
+If your Apple TV 4K is connected to a 4K compatible TV, you can run a 2 minute test to check your HDMI cable connection.
 Go to Settings > Video and Audio and select Check HDMI Connection.

-4K video, especially HDR10, HDR10+ and Dolby Vision, requires an HDMI cable compatible with these formats.
-Apple recommends HDMI cables that have the Compatible Dolby Vision mark because they've been tested with Apple TV 4K and a wide range of TVs.
+4K video, especially HDR10, HDR10+, and Dolby Vision, requires an HDMI cable compatible with these formats.
+Apple recommends HDMI cables that have the Compatible Dolby Vision mark as they have been tested with Apple TV 4K and a wide range of TVs.
 An example is the Belkin Ultra High Speed HDMI Cable.

-If you are still experiencing issues with your HDMI cable connection, check all your connections and make sure your HDMI cable has the label "Compatible Dolby Vision".
+If you still experience issues with your HDMI cable connection, check all of your connections and make sure that your HDMI cable has the label “Compatible Dolby Vision.”

 Check your receiver or sound bar

 If you're using an audio video receiver or sound bar, temporarily connect your Apple TV 4K directly to your TV.
-If the issue doesn't occur when directly connected to your TV, check its capabilities, connections and settings, as well as the following:
+If the issue doesn't occur when directly connected to your TV, check its capabilities, connections, settings, as well as the following:

 Verify that your receiver is capable of displaying 4K and higher video, and that you're using HDMI inputs that support 4K and HDMI 2.1.